Regulation

 PwC Porto Office

-The dates, locations and means of communication identified for each phase are indicative and may be subject to change, to be communicated by email to all candidates.
+The dates, locations, and means of communication identified for each of the phases are indicative and may be subject to change, to be communicated by email to all candidates.

-5. This Competition will have a maximum duration of 15 (fifteen) days.
-For the purposes of counting the period referred to in the previous number, the following should be considered:
+5. The present competition will have a maximum duration of 15 (fifteen) days.
+For the purpose of counting the period referred to in the previous paragraph, the following should be considered:

-a) Start – date of presentation of the Consulting Challenge: Crack the Data [Part I] and,
+a) Start: date of the presentation of the Consulting Challenge: Crack the Data [Part I];

 7. Consulting Challenge: Crack the Data [Part I]

-1. The PwC Consulting Challenge: Crack the Data [Part I] consists of 3 distinct phases and objectives:
+1. The Consulting Challenge: Crack the Data [Part I] consists of 3 (three) distinct phases and objectives:

-a) Presentation of PwC - initial moment for participants to familiarize themselves with the company and clarify any doubts;
+a) PwC Presentation – an initial moment for participants to become familiar with the company and clarify any questions;

-b) Testimonials - presentation of testimonies from winners and participants of previous editions of the PwC Consulting Challenge and clarification of doubt;
+b) Testimonials – presentation of testimonials from winners and participants of previous editions of the Consulting Challenge, along with a Q&A moment;

-c) Presentation of the Consulting Challenge: Crack the Data [Part I] - dissemination of the statement and clarification of rules regarding the resolution.
+c) Presentation of the Consulting Challenge: Crack the Data [Part I] – disclosure of the case statement and clarification of the rules for solving it.

-2. The rules for participating in the Consulting Challenge: Crack the Data [Part I] are presented below:
+2. The participation rules for the Consulting Challenge: Crack the Data [Part I] are listed below:

 a.
-To solve the Consulting Challenge: Crack the Data [Part I], support files will be provided after the presentation (that might be written in portuguese);
+To solve the Consulting Challenge: Crack the Data [Part I], support files will be provided after the presentation (these may be written in Portuguese);

 b.
-Consultation of external sources of information is not foreseen.
-If participants choose to include information in their resolution that is not present in the materials provided, and if this information is not relevant, it will be disregarded in the evaluation;
+Consulting external sources of information is not expected.
+If participants choose to include information not provided in the supplied materials, and if such information is not relevant, it will be disregarded during evaluation;

 c.
 Teams will have 24 (twenty‑four) hours to solve the Consulting Challenge: Crack the Data [Part I] and prepare their presentations;

 d.
-Team solutions must be prepared in presentation format (e.g. Powerpoint, Google Slides, etc.), and supporting materials must also be sent in Excel/Power BI/another tool used;
+Team solutions must be prepared in presentation format (e.g., PowerPoint, Google Slides, etc.), and supporting materials in Excel/Power BI/other tools used must also be submitted;

 e.
-Case presentations and solutions must be in English and must have a maximum of 5 (five) slides;
+Presentations and the case solution must be delivered in English and may contain a maximum of 5 (five) slides;

 f.
-Ater the case has been resolved, one member of each team must send the presentation to the indicated email address by 1:00 pm on the indicated day;
+After completing the case, one member of each team must send the presentation to the indicated email address by 13:00 on the specified date;

 g.
-The announcement of the teams selected for the Consulting Challenge: Crafting Solutions [Part II] will be made after the evaluations of the presentations of all teams from the Consulting Challenge: Crack the Data [Part I] have been completed;
+The announcement of the teams selected for the Consulting Challenge: Crafting Solutions [Part II] will be made after the evaluation of all presentations from the Consulting Challenge: Crack the Data [Part I].

-3. The resolution of the Consulting Challenge: Crack the Data [Part I] will be evaluated by the distinguished jury and the teams selected for the Consulting Challenge: Crafting Solutions [Part II] phase will be communicated to the participants.
-6 (six) teams will be selected for this phase.
+3. The solution for the Consulting Challenge: Crack the Data [Part I] will be evaluated by the designated jury, and the participants of the selected teams for the Consulting Challenge: Crafting Solutions [Part II] will be informed.
+A total of 6 (six) teams will be selected for this phase.

 8. Consulting Challenge: Crafting Solutions [Part II]

-1. The Consulting Challenge: Crafting Solutions [Part II] phase will take place in person, at PwC's facilities.
-In the Porto edition, this phase will take place at the Porto Office (Porto Office Park, Av. de Sidónio Pais 93, 4100-467 Porto).
-In the Lisbon edition, this phase will take place at the Lisbon Office (Palácio Sottomayor, Av.
+1. The Consulting Challenge: Crafting Solutions [Part II] will take place in person at PwC’s offices.
+In the Porto edition, this phase will be held at the Porto Office (Porto Office Park, Av. de Sidónio Pais 93, 4100-467 Porto).
+In the Lisbon edition, this phase will be held at the Lisbon Office (Palácio Sottomayor, Av.
 Fontes Pereira de Melo nº16, 1050-121 Lisboa)

 2. Participation rules:

 a.
-External sources of information should not be consulted;
+External sources of information must not be consulted;

 b.
-The teams will have 3 (three) hours to resolve the case and prepare their presentations, using the resources provided by PwC (flipcharts and complementary material);
+Teams will have 3 (three) hours to solve the case and prepare their presentations, using the materials provided by PwC (flipcharts and additional materials);

 i.
-7 minutes for the team to make their presentation;
+7 minutes for the team to deliver their presentation;

 d.
-All team members must participate either in the presentation phase of the case study solution or in the jury question phase;
+All team members must participate either in the presentation of the case solution or in the jury Q&A;

 e.
-The results will be announced at the end of the day, after all presentations have been completed.
+The announcement of the results will be made at the end of the day, after all presentations have been completed.

 9. External support to the Teams

-1. The presence of any Team members, coaches or assistants in sessions other than those in which the Team participates is not permitted.
+1. The presence of any team members, coaches, or assistants in sessions other than those in which the team is participating is not permitted.

-1. The Consulting Challenge Jury will be made up of 3 (three) members appointed by PwC.
+1. The Consulting Challenge Jury will be composed of 3 (three) members appointed by PwC.

-2. The Jury makes decisions by majority and its decisions are sovereign and irreversible, and cannot be subject to complaints or appeals.
+2. The Jury makes decisions by majority vote, and its decisions are final and irreversible, and cannot be subject to complaint or appeal.

-3. The PwC Consulting Challenge Jury reserves the right to distinguish only those students/teams whose content produced at the event meets the distinction requirements considered essential by them and which demonstrate the desired quality.
+3. The Consulting Challenge Jury reserves the right to distinguish only those students/teams whose work produced during the event meets the distinction criteria it considers essential and demonstrates the desired level of quality.

-Each Team's performance is recorded according to the official grids provided by PwC.
+Each team’s performance is recorded using the official evaluation grids provided by PwC.

 Consulting Challenge: Crack the Data [Part I]